-Certain things simply must* happen within the first 10 pages to get past most readers and first-round contest judges.
+Certain things ought to happen within the first 10 pages to get past most readers and first-round contest judges.
 I’ll check not only to see that they are there, but that they are written clearly and vividly.

 Certain other elements should not be in the first 10 pages.

-I learned just how emphatic readers are about these elements and mistakes while running 10 screenplay contests.
-I read thousands of comments by my judges, and saw exactly what caused them to stop reading.
+I learned how emphatic readers are about these elements and mistakes while running 10 screenplay contests.
+I read thousands of comments by my judges and saw exactly what caused them to stop reading.
 Most of my judges were readers for Hollywood producers and agents.

 3. Tone: that vital consistency of atmosphere and feeling

 For example, recently I provided notes on a client’s serious dramatic screenplay.
 Suddenly, I came upon a scene in which two middle-aged women shared a gleefully guilty giggle over shopping — as if they were characters in a ‘60s domestic comedy.